-- A school may conduct its fundraising through continuous sales such as vending machine usage or concession sales at school-related events. - Requirements for a continuous sale are the same as the one-time sale with a few exceptions. - Because the fundraising activity is continuous, a fundraising proposal must be submitted and approved before the beginning of the activity. - Schools must adhere to the basic fundraising steps in addition to the following steps when conducting continuous fundraising activities: - Deposit all collections with the School Treasurer on a daily basis The Concession Sales must be completed and turned into the School Treasurer at least two times per year, preferably November and May. - Maintain a Perpetual Inventory Card
+- A school may conduct its fundraising through continuous sales such as vending machine usage or concession sales at school-related events. - Requirements for a continuous sale are the same as the one-time sale with a few exceptions. - Because the fundraising activity is continuous, a fundraising proposal must be submitted and approved before the beginning of the activity. - Schools must adhere to the basic fundraising steps in addition to the following steps when conducting continuous fundraising activities:

+Deposit all collections with the School Treasurer on a daily basis

+The Concession Sales must be completed and turned into the School Treasurer at least two times per year, preferably November and May.

+Maintain a Perpetual Inventory Card

 In order to maintain control over inventory for continuous sales, Perpetual Inventory Cards are required along with the Concession Sales Accounting Report.
-(Please refer to the Appendix for a copy of the Perpetual Inventory Card and the Concession Sales Accounting Report).
 Perpetual inventory Cards should be updated as inventory changes.